Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Experiments

 \subsection{Ablation Study}

-To investigate the effectiveness of the proposed modules and the impact of various configurations, ablation studies are conducted on 1/4 (366) split of the classic setting and 1/8 (1323) split of the blended setting in PASCAL VOC 2012.
+To investigate the effectiveness of the proposed modules and the impact of various configurations, ablation studies are conducted on both the PASCAL dataset with 366 and 1323 splits and the Cityscapes dataset with 372 and 744 splits.
+DeepLabV3+ \cite{deeplabv3+} is adopted as the default segmentation network.

-\textbf{Effectiveness of Components.} To manifest the contribution of each component, a series of ablation experiments are conducted as shown in Table~\ref{tab4:component}.
-Among them, two baseline models, trained with SupOnly manner (Experiment I) and pseudo-labeling (Experiment II), are employed for comparison.
-In Experiment III, the proposed end-to-end prototype-based contrastive learning is introduced to the semi-supervised model with random sampling and prototype generation, leading to performance improvements of +1.62\% and +1.11\% under 366 and 1323 partitions, respectively.
-Experiment IV demonstrates the effect of incorporating the confidence-based prototype generation (CPG) strategy, which further improves the performance by +0.62\% and +0.21\%.
+\textbf{Effectiveness of Components.} To manifest the contribution of each component, a series of ablation experiments are conducted, as shown in Table~\ref{tab4:component}.
+Among them, two baseline models, trained with SupOnly (Experiment I) and pseudo-labeling (Experiment II), are employed for comparison.
+In Experiment III, the proposed end-to-end prototype-based contrastive learning is introduced to the semi-supervised model with random sampling and prototype generation.
+This implementation leads to performance improvements of +1.62\% and +1.11\% under 366 and 1323 partitions of the PASCAL dataset, respectively.
+Similarly, for the Cityscapes dataset, the performance is improved by +1.60\% and +0.81\% under 372 and 744 partitions, respectively.
+Experiment IV demonstrates the effect of incorporating the confidence-based prototype generation (CPG) strategy, which further improves the performance by +0.62\%, +0.21\%, +0.55\% and +0.74\% under each partition.
 This can be attributed to the scheme of separate sampling and clustering based on high and low confidences.
-Finally, in Experiment V, the adaptive prototype optimization (APO) method is leveraged to make prototype augmentation for categories with dispersed feature distributions, resulting in gains of +0.61\% and +0.41\% on the two splits, respectively.
-It is noteworthy that the proposed novel approach BRPG (CPG+APO) exhibits significant improvements over Model III with a total gain of +1.23\% and +0.62\% under the two partitions, respectively.
+Finally, in Experiment V, the adaptive prototype optimization (APO) method is leveraged to perform prototype augmentation for categories with dispersed feature distributions, resulting in gains of +0.61\%, +0.41\%, +0.54\% and +0.47\% on the four splits.
+It is noteworthy that the proposed novel BRPG (CPG+APO) approach exhibits significant improvements over Model III, with total gains of +1.23\%, +0.62\%, +1.09\% and +1.21\% under the four partitions, respectively.
 This observation indicates the importance of refining initial class boundaries in prototype-based learning.

+\textbf{Selection of feature sampling range.} The epoch range for feature sampling impacts the quality of prototype generation.
+Specifically, insufficiently trained features may lack class semantics, while overtraining may lead to features clustering around the semantic centers but distant from the class boundaries, ultimately compromising the model performance.
+Therefore, the ablation experiments on various starting points and spans are conducted to determine the optimal sampling range, as illustrated in Table~\ref{tab:sampling range}.
+It can be observed that setting $\left[T_{S1}, T_{S2}\right]$ to $\left[1, 2\right]$ for PASCAL VOC 2012 and $\left[3, 6\right]$ for Cityscapes yields the superior performance.